fgeeri/scd-bubbles/README.md

 `app_represented` is a boolean that indicates if the appellant was represented by a lawyer.

 `area_general` is a single character representing the area of law: `s` = strafrecht, `o` = oeffentliches recht, `p` = privatrecht.

+`duration` is an integer between 0 and 8948, representing the log of the duration of proceedings, multiplied by 1000.